dockstore/dockstore-support/tooltester/README.md

     `sudo usermod -a -G sudo jenkins`

 # Running tooltester:
-1. Check .tooltester to see if the 'server-url' needs to be changed
+1. Check .tooltester/config to see if the 'server-url' needs to be changed
-2. Check .tooltester to see if the runners specified in it are correct.
+2. Check .tooltester/config to see if the runners specified in it are correct.
 An example config that runs all runners is:
 ```
-runner = cromwell cwltool cwl-runner bunny
+runner = cromwell cwltool cwl-runner
 ```
+3. Check .tooltester/config to see if dockstore-version needs to be changed
-3. Modify the [cwltoolPlaybook](src/main/resources/cwltoolPlaybook.yml) and [toilPlaybook](src/main/resources/toilPlaybook.yml) to have the right dockstore version and apt/pip dependencies if needed (i.e. Check the [dockstore website /onboarding](https://dockstore.org/onboarding) or [GitHub](https://github.com/dockstore/dockstore-ui2/blob/develop/src/app/loginComponents/onboarding/downloadcliclient/downloadcliclient.component.ts#L81) Step 2 Part 3 to see if changes are needed).
+4. Modify the [cwltoolPlaybook](src/main/resources/cwltoolPlaybook.yml) and [toilPlaybook](src/main/resources/toilPlaybook.yml) to have the right dockstore version and apt/pip dependencies if needed (i.e. Check the [dockstore website /onboarding](https://dockstore.org/onboarding) or [GitHub](https://github.com/dockstore/dockstore-ui2/blob/develop/src/app/loginComponents/onboarding/downloadcliclient/downloadcliclient.component.ts#L81) Step 2 Part 3 to see if changes are needed).
-4. Search all source files for the previously used Dockstore version and replace all occurrences with updated one.
+5. Search all source files for the previously used Dockstore version and replace all occurrences with updated one.
 PipelineTest.groovy's `currentBuild.display` should've been changed, copy that to PipelineTest on Jenkins.